 Let’s start with the most common health issues that we see, and what kinds of cases can still qualify for Living benefits:

-If you were diagnosed with diabetes over the age of about 35 to 40, your diabetes is well controlled with oral medication, and your overall health is pretty good otherwise, then you may be able to qualify for a policy with living benefits.
+If you were diagnosed with diabetes over the age of about 35 to 40, your diabetes is well controlled with oral medication, and your overall health is pretty good otherwise, then you may be able to qualify for a life insurance for diabetics policy with living benefits.

 We have also had really well controlled diabetics diagnosed prior to age 35 qualify for policies with living benefits, but the younger your age of diagnosis and the longer you’ve had diabetes, the tougher it will be for you to qualify for a policy with living benefits.